argyleco/codex-vitae/Codex2015.md

 #### 3B: Opinions: Society
 How I believe society should be structured.

-- Gay marriage should be legal everywhere (and now IS in the United States).
+- Gay marriage should be legal everywhere.
 - Abortion should be legal everywhere.
 - Assisted suicide should be legal everywhere.
 - Health care should be available and affordable to everyone who needs it.
-- The death penalty should be used in extreme and certain cases to protect the public.
+- The death penalty should never be used.
 - Prisons should be about protecting the public, not about punishment.
 - Marijuana should be legal to grow, sell, buy, and carry.
-- Owning a gun should require certification from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years.
-- It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult.
+- Average citizens should not have readily access to guns.
 - Guaranteed basic income should be a thing available to everyone.
 - Free college education should be available to everyone who wants it.
-- Hunting endangered animals in order to raise money to conserve them is okay if it can be proven to actually work.

 ### Type 4: Predictions
 How I think things will be in the future, based on the approximate year I think they’ll come true.